How the Stock Market Works

 Managed accounts

-Managed accounts are retail accounts that are charged an annual fee.
-They tend to be buy and hold accounts in order to keep transaction costs down and free up the advisor to open more accounts and increase their so called book (assets under administration).
+Managed accounts are retail accounts managed by an approved person with discretionary authority.
+The Advisor does not call for approval on any transactions.
+They tend to be buy and hold accounts in order to keep transaction costs down, same client communications lower and free up the advisor to open more accounts and increase their so called book.
+Their objective is to increase total assets under administration, not trade the capital.

 Advisors overseeing commission based accounts have an incentive to generate transactions in order to produce commissions.
 Commission based accounts are far more likely to have a higher churn rate than managed accounts.